 To get to Stromness in the Orkney Islands, the starting point of the tour, most people fly into Aberdeen International Airport 6 hours away.
 From there, you can take a local flight or a six-hour ferry ride to Kirkwall and a taxi to Stromness.
-Alternatively, you can take a train to Inverness, a bus to Scrabster, and a direct ferry to Stromness from Scrabster Harbour.
+Alternatively, you can take a train to Inverness, where your guides can come pick you up.

 You will meet your guides at the Ferry Inn in Stromness in the late afternoon, just across from the ferry terminal.
 Keep in mind that getting to Stromness can be complicated, so try to plan out your trip and purchase any tickets well in advance.

 It’s also possible for your guides to pick you up a day prior to the start of the tour in Inverness.
 If you need any help booking accommodation for the night in Inverness, your guides can help you out.

 57hours is committed to providing safe outdoor adventure experiences.
 We require all guides using our platform to have a COVID-19 safety plan and to make the details of that plan accessible to travelers.
 In most cases, group sizes will be reduced, guides will avoid overcrowded locations, and other safety measures will be met depending on the location and activity.

 We also expect clients to respect local regulations and take measures to protect themselves, their guides, and the communities they’re traveling to.
 For more information on COVID-19 measures in the Orkney Islands, Scotland, please refer to the official COVID-19 guidelines for travel into the United Kingdom.